nqrduck/Tutorials/0_NQRduck_Setup.md

 5. You can switch between different modules with the toolbar.
 The installed modules should be "Measurement" and "Spectrometer".
 You can also check all available modules by opening "Help" -> "About Modules".

 6. If you don't like how the program looks, you can change the appearance in "Settings" -> "Preferences".
 Settings are saved and restored on the next start.
+Updating of the plot font size requires a restart of the program.